swift-student/swift-student.github.io/_posts/2020-1-15-swiftui-inputaccessoryview.md

 ```

 This is very similar to the function SwiftUI uses for it's modifier, only it takes a UIFont vs. a Font.
 Later, we will update our UITextField in the updateUIView method.
 You can follow this same pattern to modify other aspects of your text field.
-Let's go ahead and add a variable for an InputAccessoryViewController, which we will be passing in, and a "modifier" to match.
+Let's go ahead and add a variable for an accessory view controller, which we will be passing in, and a "modifier" to match.
 The modifier will take the controller as well as a tag which will let us know which order the text fields on our screen are in.
 This will bring our code up to the following:

 ```swift
 struct SSTextField: UIViewRepresentable {